 Focuses on a different writing topic/focus each time it is offered and may be taken more than once for credit.
 Topics will be determined by the department.
 (3 lec) Writing intensive course.
-Prerequisite: ENG 101 with grade of C or higher
+Prerequisite: ENG 100 (ENGL 100) or ENG 101 (ENGL 101) with grade of C or higher